Tell us about your case and our attorneys will contact you promptly

 Finally, you should consult a car accident attorney in Durham, NC, to discuss your legal options.
 After a motor vehicle accident, you will have a lot on your plate.
 As your car accident attorney, I will answer your questions and help you understand your options.

-In North Carolina, you generally have three years from the accident date to file a lawsuit.
+In North Carolina, the statute of limitations for a personal injury is three years from the accident date to file a lawsuit.
 Like most rules, some exceptions may shorten or lengthen your time to pursue your claim.
 We always recommend speaking with a car accident lawyer in North Carolina shortly after the accident to preserve your rights and ensure you do not miss any important filing deadlines.

 Additionally, North Carolina is a contributory negligence state.
 This strict legal doctrine means that if you are found to have contributed any fault to the accident—even as little as 1%—you could be barred from recovering any damages.
 It can be difficult to navigate a car accident lawsuit independently; hiring an experienced Durham car accident attorney is best.

-The Law Offices of Naomi Ellis, PLLC is a boutique personal injury law firm that helps car accident victims receive the compensation and justice they deserve.
+The Naomi Ellis Law is a boutique personal injury law firm that helps car accident victims receive the compensation and justice they deserve.
 We provide a higher level of individualized and personal attention to each of our clients that large firms cannot.
 Contact us to schedule a free consultation today.